 Ayurvedic Doctor NYC | Ayurveda Spa NYC | Ayurvedic Nutritionist NYC

 Integrative medicine such as Ayurveda, Acupuncture supports balances and strengthens all of the body’s physiological systems.
 Its ability to treat the endocrine and immune systems enables it to effectively treat women’s health issues, including menstrual, reproductive, and menopausal issues, and immune deficiencies such as candida.
-Dr. Christopher Trahan is the best ayurvedic doctor In Manhattan, New York City.
-He’s the best Ayurvedic Doctor NYC & Ayurvedic Nutritionist.
-Olympus center is the new york Ayurveda wellness center and best Ayurveda center NYC, Ayurveda Spa NYC.
+Dr. Christopher Trahan is the ayurvedic doctor In Manhattan, New York City.
+He’s the Ayurvedic Doctor NYC & Ayurvedic Nutritionist.
+Olympus center is the new york Ayurveda wellness center and Ayurveda center NYC, Ayurveda Spa NYC.
 Get the Ayurvedic Massage In NYC.

 In my practice, most women come in with at least one of the following: menstrual cycles of more than 32 days, PMS, migraines, menstrual cramps treated by pain medications, depression or anxiety, insomnia, weight concerns, eating disorders, or unhealthy craving for sugar and carbohydrates.

 These are all issues that are not effectively treated by pharmaceuticals, and relate to female hormones, thyroid and adrenal hormones, the digestive system, and brain chemistry.

 In the view of many integrative physicians, many women treated with antidepressants actually suffer from undiagnosed hypothyroid due to the unreliability of standard lab tests.
 Ayurvedic therapies can support thyroid function, as well as allow women to stop taking the toxic drugs that often make them feel worse, not better.